Call for new convergence environments

 Funding provided

-• Cluster funding of 3 - 4 positions, including at least two PhD scholarships.
+- Cluster funding of 3 - 4 recruitment positions, including at least two PhD scholarships.

-• Running expenses: Up to NOK 200 000 per position per year for costly experimental work.
+- Running expenses: Up to NOK 200 000 per position per year for costly experimental work.
 Up to NOK 50 000 per year for theoretical positions.
-Expenses must be specified and justified in a few lines for each position.
+It must be clear in the project description that positions categorized as experimental are indeed so.
 Up to NOK 150 000 per year for other activities for the convergence environment consortium.
 Expenses should promote convergence and must be specified and justified in a few lines.
 In addition, the convergence environments will be eligible to apply for further running expenses for costly experimental work or other convergence related costs throughout the convergence environment period.

 Background and definitions